Biography of John Locke

 1672: Shaftesbury becomes Lord Chancellor and Locke his official secretary.
 He visits Paris.

 1674: Locke awarded a Bachelor Degree in Medicine.

 1675: Locke graduates as a Bachelor of Medicine.
 Shaftesbury falls out of favour in Government circles and Locke travels across France as a tutor and physician to Caleb Banks.
 He settles in Montpellier for many months.

-1679: Returns to England to help Shaftesbury once more and composed most of the “Two Treatises of Government”.
+1679: He returns to England to help Shaftesbury once more and composed most of the “Two Treatises of Government”.
 This work is an argument against absolute monarchy particularly that proposed by Thomas Hobbes and for individual consent as the foundation of political power.

 1682: Locke meets Damaris Cudworth, the daughter of the notable Cambridge Platonist Ralph Cudworth.
 Shaftesbury flees to Holland where he dies the following year.

 1683: Locke leaves the country and goes to the Netherlands after being suspected in the Rye House plot to assassinate King Charles the Second.
 He moves around from house to house fearing arrest and lives under an assumed name.
 Here he has more time to devote to his writing.

 1684: He is deprived of his studentship at Oxford by Royal Mandate.

 1685: King Charles dies and is succeeded by his brother James the Second.
 The Duke of Monmouth leads an invaded force from Holland as a pretender to the throne.
 He is defeated at the Battle of Sedgemoor in July.
 A rebellion in Scotland led by Argyle is also suppressed.

 1688: William of Orange invades England from the Netherlands and King James flees to France.
 The event is described as the “Glorious Revolution”.
 Locke is offered the post of Ambassador at Berlin or Vienna but he declines both.